jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/instruments.rst

 On the patient's side, the PSM arms are designed to use interchangeable instruments depending on the task (e.g. needle driver, scissor, grasper...).
-These instruments are sterilizable and disposible.
+These instruments are sterilizable and disposable.
 Each instrument has a maximum number of uses based on its mechanical properties and expected usage.
 After multiple uses (and required sterilization between uses), the internal mechanisms are more likely to break.
 This can lead to injuries, hence a set maximum